Charles (footballer, born 1993)

-Charles do Vale de Souza (born 2 July 1994) is a Brazilian professional footballer who plays as a forward for Spanish club Alondras CF.
+Charles do Vale de Souza (born 2 July 1994) is a Brazilian professional footballer who plays as a forward for Spanish club Ribadumia.

 Career

 Born in São Paulo, Charles began his career with Campeonato Gaúcho side Caxias before moving to Denmark to play for Danish 1st Division side Vejle.

 On 28 December 2016, Charles signed with Chennai City of India's I-League on loan from Portuguese side GDSC Alvarenga.
 He made his debut for the side on 8 January 2017 against Minerva Punjab.
 He started and played 82 minutes as Chennai City drew 0–0.He scored first goal against Aizawl FC From a penalty in the 89th minute He scored a total of four league goals and at the end of the season, he was awarded the club's player of the season award.

 On 24 August 2017, Charles signed for East Bengal of the same league.